 There is no trick to these at all, the sugar falls right out of the molds.
 The only thing you have to do is make sure to mold your sugar while it is still damp, and let the cubes sit, untouched, while they dry, for at least 30 minutes.
 If you mess up, just scoop up the sugar and remold it.

 One of the interesting ‘flavors’ I made was jasmine.
-I made it the same way I made my lemon sugar, but instead of lemon rind I processed regular sugar with a handful of blossoms.
+I made it the same way I made my lemon sugar for my LEMON SUGAR SHORTBREAD, but instead of lemon rind I processed regular sugar with a handful of blossoms.
 This would work with honeysuckle, lilac, and lavender too.
 You can even use raw sugar for this, if you prefer, because the processor will break up the crystals enough for it to mold sharply.

 - 1/2 cup sugar